Regurgitalite

-Regurgitalites, or sometimes Regurgitaliths, are the fossilized remains of stomach contents that have been regurgitated by an animal, such as an owl pellet.
+Regurgitalites, or sometimes regurgitaliths, are the fossilized remains of stomach contents or oral cavity material that has been regurgitated by an animal.
+Modern examples include owl pellets.
 They are bromalite trace fossils and can be subdivided into ichnotaxa.
-Regurgitaliths might provide useful information on the diet of the animal.
+Regurgitalites provide valuable information about the diet and feeding behaviors of extinct animals, though they are rarely reported in the fossil record because they are difficult to identify and distinguish from coprolites.